 If you have an issue that is specific to you and does not warrant public discussion, you can raise it by email.
 I will typically respond to time-sensitive concerns within one business day.
 Please use your UofT email address.
-Include the course number ECO351 in the subject line, and your name and student number somewhere in the message.
+The message should include your name and should clearly identify you as a student in ECO351.